Korean reunification: 2018–19 Korean peace process

-Deteriorating relations and Yoon Suk Yeol's presidency (2022–2025)
+Deteriorating relations (2020–present)

-Under President Yoon Suk Yeol, South Korea adopted a harder policy towards North Korea, with the South Korean government officially declaring their goals of “unification by absorption” under a “liberal democracy” system.
+On 4 June 2020, the North Korean official media released a statement by Kim Yo-jong, warning that the inter-Korean Liaison Office could be "abolished" in retaliation for the South Korean government's failure to prevent North Korean defectors from sending propaganda balloons into North Korea.
+On 16 June 2020 at 2:50 pm, the four-story building of the inter-Korean liaison office was demolished with TNT explosives by North Korea.
+Since then, the deteriorating relation between the two countries became evident.

-In response, in December 2023, during a speech at the 9th plenum of the 8th Central Committee of the Workers' Party of Korea, Kim called for a "fundamental turnabout" in North Korea's stance towards South Korea, calling the South the "enemy".
+In December 2023, during a speech at the 9th plenum of the 8th Central Committee of the Workers' Party of Korea, Kim called for a "fundamental turnabout" in North Korea's stance towards South Korea, calling the South the "enemy".
 He stated "the party's comprehensive conclusion after reviewing inter-Korean relations is that reunification can never be achieved with those ROK riffraffs that defined the 'unification by absorption' and 'unification under liberal democracy' as their state policy", which he said is in "sharp contradiction with what our line of national reunification was: one nation, one state with two systems".

 Kim cited South Korean constitution's claims over the entire Korean Peninsula and President Yoon's policy towards the north as evidence that South Korea is an unsuitable partner for reunification.
-He said the relations between the two Koreas currently were "states hostile to each other and the relations between two belligerent states" and no longer ones that are "consanguineous or homogeneous", continuing by saying it is "unsuitable" to discuss the issue of reunification "with this strange clan [South Korea], who is no more than a colonial stooge of the U.S. despite the rhetorical word [we used to use] — 'the fellow countrymen."
+He said the relations between the two Koreas currently were "states hostile to each other and the relations between two belligerent states" and no longer ones that are "consanguineous or homogeneous", continuing by saying it is "unsuitable" to discuss the issue of reunification "with this strange clan [South Korea], who is no more than a colonial stooge of the U.S. despite the rhetorical word [we used to use] — 'the fellow countrymen.'"
 Kim also instructed the WPK on reforming organizations related to inter-Korean relations, including the WPK's United Front Department.